Teradata/mule-teradata-connector/README.md

 # Teradata Connector- Mule 4

-Anypoint Connector for Teradata (Teradata Connector) establishes communication between your Mule app and a Teradata relational database, enabling you to connect with your Teradata Vantage instance to load data and run SQL queries in Teradata tables.
+Anypoint Connector for Teradata (Teradata Connector) establishes communication between your Mule app and a Teradata Vantage database, enabling you to connect with your Teradata Vantage instance to load data and run SQL queries in Teradata Vantage tables.

 # Before You Begin

 To use this connector, you must be familiar with:

-- Teradata Vantage API
+- Teradata Vantage SQL

 - Anypoint Connectors